 Agent Architecture

-The BindPlane OP collector supports operating in two modes: Agent and aggregator.
+The BindPlane OP collector supports operating in two modes: Agent and Gateway.
 The mode is not configurable, it is implicit based on the sources configured.
 For example, a collector configured with the Nginx source is running in agent mode, while a collector configured with the OTLP source (receiving telemetry from multiple collectors) is running in aggregation mode.

 Agent

 Agent mode is used for collecting telemetry from an individual system (e.g. Database host, API server).
 Agents are used for collecting, processing, and shipping telemetry from an individual host to a destination.
-This destination may be your monitoring backend or an additional set of collectors (Aggregators) which may perform additional processing and routing.
+This destination may be your monitoring backend or an additional set of collectors (Gateways) which may perform additional processing and routing.

 Collectors running in agent mode do not require additional configuration.
 Once a collector is installed, you can attach a configuration which gathers local logs, metrics, and traces from the system.